mozilla/mod_authnz_persona/README.md

 	Server secret for authentication cookie.
 * AuthBrowserIDVerifyLocally:
 	Set to 'yes' to verify assertions locally; ignored if VerificationServerURL is set
+* AuthBrowserIDSimulateAuthBasic:
+  Set to 'yes' to attach a synthetic Basic Authorization header to the request containing the username and a placeholder password

 once authentication is set up, the "require" directive can be used with one of these values: